 There are 150 recipes in the book, ranging from starters like crispy calamari rings, and grilled portobello mushrooms and polenta; to pastas and entrees like asparagus farrow risotto (recipe below), and walnut-crusted cod with raisins; to decadent desserts like lemon polenta cake, and Christmas fig cookies.
 It all sounds delicious!

 Fina was kind enough to share her recipe for asparagus farro risotto with us.
 Yay!

 It was a leisurely dish to bring together (like any good risotto should be!), so pour yourself a glass of crisp white wine and enjoy cooking!
-This farro based risotto (farro is nutty flavored grain with a chewy texture) has just the right amount of acidity to support the nuttiness of the grains.
+This farro-based risotto (farro is a nutty-flavored grain with a chewy texture) has just the right amount of acidity to support the nuttiness of the grains.
 The asparagus and fresh herbs are perfect for spring, and the swirl of goat cheese and grate of parmesan at the end make it rich without being heavy.
 So yummy!

 Excerpted from The Healthy Italian: Cooking for the Love of Food and Family by Fina Scroppo

 Asparagus Farro Risotto (risotto di farro agli asparagi)